TheMaara/SignSpeak/README.md

 The graphics pipeline was adapted from code obtained from the kivy3 library.

 The animation code was adapted from xing-shuai's collada animator on github.

-## How to use

-Unzip the zip file and look for SignSpeak.exe

-Double-click SignSpeak.exe wait for it to load and after that, you'll know what to do 😉

-If you still need more explicit directions I have attatched a link to a youtube video showing exactly what to do below.

 ## The Future